 The fact that Madrid doesn’t have a beach is not enough of a reason not to enjoy your summer and chill while getting a nice tan.
 There are several pools where you can spend the day, have lunch and a beer with your friends.
 Let’s take a look at some of them:

-Another cool plan, no matter what season we are in, is to go shopping!
+Another cool plan, no matter the weather in Spain or what season we are in, is to go shopping!
 Madrid has some amazing streets and shopping centers where you can get absolutely everything you want.
-Check out the following website and decide where you fancy going first!

 Not enough plans?